Hemantaggarwa/Heart-failure-prediction-/README.md

 There are various classification algorithms present out of which I shall implement the following:

-● Decision Tree Classifier
+- Decision Tree Classifier
-● Gaussian Naive Bayes
+- Gaussian Naive Bayes
-● K-Mean Clustering
+- K-Mean Clustering
-● Neural Networks: MLP
+- Neural Networks: MLP
-● Random Forest
+- Random Forest
-● XGBoost Classifier
+- XGBoost Classifier

 You can see results in our Report.pdf

+Contributed by:

+- Lakshya Kumawat (B20AI019)
+- Hemant (B20EE024)

 Happy Coding!!